ptti/ptti/README.md

 params  = { "theta": 1.0 }
 initial = { "N": 5000000, "IU": 1000 }
-t, traj = runModel(SEIRCTODEMem, 0, 300, 300, params, initial)
+t, traj, events = runModel(SEIRCTODEMem, 1, 300, 300, params, initial)
 ```

 and `t` will be an array of times, and `traj` will be an array of
-each observable (compartment) for each time.
+each observable (compartment) for each time. `events` will be a list of
+events caused by conditional interventions.
 A full example of this
 programmatic use is available in [examples/ukfitting.py].

 Of the other arguments, `interventions` specifies interventions.